Ninedeadeyes/S.P.A.R.K--Standard-Python-ASCII-RPG-Kit-/README.md

 Player and enemy logic, Turn‑based combat, Map navigation, ASCII animations, Title screen and UI, Basic sound support, Weapons, armour, stats, leveling system, inventory system and events ( To create quests and storyline )

 I have hard coded a simple fetch quest 'Spoon Quest' into the engine as an example.
 When you create your own games you should remove all elements of the example before you start.
+I would highly encourage you to build on it, break it, extend it — make it your own.

 <details>
 <summary><strong>🚀 Getting Started</strong></summary>